 - Take small steps and walk forward at an even pace with your eyes focused straight ahead of you.

-- Complete the desired number of steps, come to a stop, and place the dumbbells down while keeping a tight core and neutral spine.
+- Complete the desired number of steps, stop, and place the dumbbells down while keeping a tight core and neutral spine.

 Complete Oblique Workout Plans